 Throttle body

-4. The throttle body is located upstream of the airflow meter and attached to the inlet expansion tank.
-It includes a throttle valve that is connected directly to the throttle control pedal.
+4. The throttle body is located upstream of the air flow meter and is attached to the inlet expansion tank.
+It includes a throttle valve that is linked directly to the accelerator pedal.

-5. It also includes an idle air bypass system, a throttle position sensor and a shock absorber to control throttle closing.
+5. It also includes an idle air bypass system, throttle position sensor and damper to control the throttle valve closing.
 The throttle position sensor sends signals to the EGI control unit.

 Pneumatic valve

 6. The pneumatic valve is located in the bypass hose around the throttle body.
 It consists of an electrically heated coil and a bimetallic plate.
-When the engine is cold, the valve is open and provides additional air to the additional cold start fuel for fast idling.
-During warm-up, the bimetal gradually closes the valve, thus returning the engine to normal idle speed.
+When the engine is cold, the valve is open and provides additional air to the additional fuel during cold starting, for a fast idle speed.
+During warm-up, the bimetallic strip gradually closes the valve, thus returning the engine to normal idle speed.

 Fuel pump

 7. The fuel pump is located below the rear of the vehicle, next to the fuel tank.
-It is a concentric rotor including five rollers that move eccentrically within the spacer plate.
+It consists of a concentric rotor, including five rollers that move eccentrically within a gasket plate.

-8. A diaphragm-type muffler at the outlet end of the fuel pump absorbs pressure pulses from the pump rollers, and a check valve is provided to remove residual pressure within the fuel lines when the engine is continuously running.
+8. A diaphragm type muffler at the outlet end of the fuel pump absorbs pressure pulses from the pump rollers, and a control valve is also provided to relieve residual pressure within the fuel lines when the engine is continuously running.

 Fuel injectors

-10. Fuel injectors inject fuel into inlet ports.
-The amount of injected fuel, having determined the gay by the period during which the needle valve of the injector is open and this period, in turn, depends on the signal received from the EG1 control unit.
+10. Fuel injectors inject fuel into the inlet ports.
+The amount of fuel introduced determined the gay by the period during which the injector needle valve is open and this period, in turn, depends on the signal received from the EG1 control unit.

-11. All four injectors fire simultaneously once per revolution of the crankshaft, ending with two injections for each 4-stroke cycle.
+11. All four injectors fire simultaneously once per crankshaft revolution, resulting in two injections for each 4-stroke cycle.

-12. If the fuel pressure to the injectors were always constant, intake manifold vacuum changes would deliver the wrong amount of fuel even when the injection cycle is correct.
-Because of this, the pressure regulator (photo) adjusted to keep the fuel pressure 2.7 kg/cm2 higher than the intake manifold pressure.
+12. If the fuel pressure to the injectors were always constant, then changes in intake manifold vacuum would deliver the wrong amount of fuel even when the injection cycle is correct.
+Because of this, the pressure regulator (photo) is set to keep the fuel pressure 2.7 kg/cm² higher than the pressure in the intake manifold.

 Fuel pressure regulator - marked with an arrow (EGI engine)